udo-munk/Arduino8080/README.md

 receive some coolness award, because with a few tiny microelectronic circuits it substitutes a complete S100 mainframe from ca. 1980.

+And here a video that shows this system in action: https://youtu.be/DQ6wM0TVROI

 Udo Munk, May 2024

 <><><><><><><><><><><><><><><><><><><><><><><>